Intercity Express Programme: Contracts

-In 2014, the National Audit Office reported on the handling of IEP and Thameslink rolling stock projects by the DfT.
+During 2014, the National Audit Office reported on the handling of IEP and Thameslink rolling stock projects by the DfT.
 Issues specific to the IEP were the failure to re-submit the contract to tender after the terms of the contract change (electrification program) led to an altered bid from Hitachi.
 The report also questioned the DfT's attempt to take leadership in the project, contradictory to general policy, without any prior experience of large scale rolling stock procurement.
 The NAO also gave its opinion that the DfT had handled communications with bidders poorly, increasing the likelihood of a legal challenge to their decisions.

-In October 2015, ITV News Meridian speculated that, because of the late delivery of the Great Western electrification project, an increased number of trains might have to be diesel-equipped; in May 2016 it was confirmed by the Department of Transport that 21 "Class 801" trains would be converted to bi-mode operation.
+In October 2015, ITV News Meridian speculated that, because of the late delivery of the Great Western electrification project, an increased number of trains might have to be diesel-equipped; in May 2016, it was confirmed by the DfT that 21 "Class 801" trains would be converted to bi-mode operation.
 Subsequently, these were reclassified as Class 800/3.

 Manufacture

-In 2011 Hitachi chose the site of a new UK factory at Newton Aycliffe, County Durham; the contract for the factory's construction was given in 2013; and the factory officially opened in 2015. (see § Hitachi Newton Aycliffe.)

 In late 2012, MTU was announced as the preferred supplier of diesel engines; bi-mode trains are to be fitted with between three and five 700 kW engine generators powered by the 12-cylinder MTU 12V 1600 R80L.
 Electrically powered trains are also to be fitted with a single powerpack of the same design to be used for auxiliary and emergency power, and for shunting in depots.
 Other component suppliers included Knorr-Bremse (braking system), Brecknell Willis (pantograph) Televic Rail (passenger information systems), Dellner (gangway, coupler), Voith (SE-369 gear unit.), NSK (bearings), and Lucchini (wheelset).
 DCA Design was contracted to produce passenger interior and driving cab mockups for design validation; the design mockups were revealed in April 2014.

 Signalling systems are to be supplied by Signalling Solutions Ltd. (ATP), and Siemens (GSM-R), Hitachi is to use its own ETCS signalling system on the trains.

-Three pre-main production series trains were manufactured in Hitachi's Kasado plant; the first, a five-car class 800 unit was unveiled 13 November 2014; ten further production series trains were to be manufactured in Japan before final assembly production switched to Newton Aycliffe.
+Three pre-main production series trains were manufactured in Hitachi's Kasado plant; the first, a five-car class 800 unit was unveiled on 13 November 2014; ten further production series trains were to be manufactured in Japan before final assembly production switched to Newton Aycliffe.